slab/quill/docs/guides/designing-the-delta-format.md

 ]
 ```

 Since every character is described, explicit indexes and lengths are no longer necessary.
-This makes indexes out of order and overlapping ranges impossible to express.
+This makes overlapping ranges and out-of-order indexes impossible to express.

 Therefore, we can make the easy optimization to merge adjacent equal Operations, re-introducing _length_.
-And since the last Operation is a `retain` we can simply drop it, for it simply instructs to "do nothing to the rest of the document".
+If the last Operation is a `retain` we can simply drop it, for it simply instructs to "do nothing to the rest of the document".

 ```javascript
 var change = [